frefolli/sigmod/README.md

 output.bin format: The evaluation process expects "output.bin" to be a binary file containing |Q| x 100 x id (uint32_t). |Q| is the number of queries in query set Q, 100 is the number of nearest neighbors and id is the index of 100-nearest neighbors in the given dataset D.

 Please format "output.bin" accordingly.
 You can check out our provided baseline solution on how to produce a valid "output.bin".

+## Benchmarks

+Current solution takes approximately:

+- 0.153 sec for dummy-*.bin
+- 20~ min for contest-*-release-1m.bin

+## Ideas

+Maybe it could be useful to implement a sort of index or to sort elements in order to have a sort of binary search across the fields.